getcarina/getcarina.com/_posts/2016-05-10-learning-how-to-whale.md

 With [Jupyter][jupyter] notebooks, you can execute code, live in your web browser, and immediately see the output.
 It is a bit of an online REPL with super-powers.
 [JupyterHub][jupyterhub] is a server that gives multiple users access to Jupyter notebooks, running an independent Jupyter notebook server for each user.
 How to Whale is essentially a customized installation of JupyterHub which deploys a Jupyter server on the user's own Carina cluster.

-JupyterHub employs a simple proxy so that the user doesn't need to understand that the site they are seeing, for example https://howtowhale.com/jupyter/user/carolynvs, isn't actually served from howtowhale.com.
+JupyterHub employs a simple proxy so that the user doesn't need to understand that the site they are seeing, for example https://howtowhale.com/jupyter/user/sally, isn't actually served from howtowhale.com.
 Instead the user is interacting with the Jupyter server running on their Carina cluster.

-The result is that each user has an isolated, pre-configured sandbox to try out Docker and the technology behind it all, Carina, Docker and Docker Swarm, are mostly transparent.
+The result is that each user has an isolated, pre-configured sandbox to try out Docker.
+The technology behind it all, Carina, Docker and Docker Swarm, are mostly transparent.
 Below is a flow diagram of how that simple `docker run hello-world` command is routed and executed.

 ![How to Whale Topology]({% asset_path learning-howtowhale/howtowhale-topology.png %})